 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resource (expense/expenditure) until then.
-The District has one item reported on the statement of net position as cost sharing defined benefit pension plan, which represents actuarial differences within NDPERS and TFFR pension plans as well as amounts paid to the Plans after the measurement date.
+The District has one item reported on the statement of net position as cost sharing defined benefit pension plan, which represents actuarial differences within NDPERS and TFFR pension plans and NDPERS OPEB plan, as well as amounts paid to the Plans after the measurement date.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has two types of items, which one arises only under a modified accrual basis of accounting that qualifies for reporting in this category.
+The District has two types of items, one of which arises only under a modified accrual basis of accounting that qualifies for reporting in this category.
 Accordingly, the item, unavailable revenue - delinquent taxes, is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from one source, property taxes.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
-The District also has one item reported on the statement of net position as cost sharing defined benefit pension plan, which represents the actuarial differences within the NDPERS and TFFR pension plans and is reported on the statement of net position.
+The District also has two items reported on the statement of net position as cost sharing defined benefit pension plan and cost sharing defined benefit OPEB plan, which represents the actuarial differences within the NDPERS and TFFR pension plans and NDPERS OPEB plan and is reported on the statement of net position.